 Making the decision to put your child in childcare while you head out to work is never an easy one.
-It is a decision that can be made even more difficult by on-going debate between stay-at-home versus working mothers.
-Interestingly however, studies show that a child’s well-being is not necessarily related to whether both mum and dad work but more with emotional availability; family satisfaction; quality childcare and the ability to cope with stress.
+It is a decision that can be made even more difficult by the on-going debate between stay-at-home versus working mothers.
+Interestingly, however, studies show that a child's well-being is not necessarily related to whether both mum and dad work but more with emotional availability; family satisfaction; quality childcare and the ability to cope with stress.

 So let's take a closer look at some of the options available ...

 Playcentre offers a fabulous environment for children to learn through play in a setting with great adult-child ratios.
 In this environment, parents are valued and affirmed as the first and best educators of their children.
-Subsequently, Playcentre offers a free NZQA-approved adult education programme which teaches parents new skills.
-However, it also operates through the interaction and involvement of parents assisting and supporting their child’s learning in a number of ways.
+Subsequently, Playcentre offers a free NZQA-approved adult education programme that teaches parents new skills.
+However, it also operates through the interaction and involvement of parents assisting and supporting their child's learning in a number of ways.
 Playcentres are best suited to parents who have time to commit to the programme or who have access to people prepared to do this on

 their child's behalf.